 FNA to Develop Fraud Portal as a Service

-In November 2024, FNA was awarded a substantial grant ($2.9m) by the Gates Foundation to support FNA in developing a “Fraud Portal as a Service” solution running on the cloud, as well as full implementation of the FNA Fraud Portal in one of its priority jurisdictions.
+In November 2024, Financial Network Analytics (FNA) was awarded a substantial grant ($2.9m) by the Gates Foundation to support FNA in developing a “Fraud Portal as a Service” solution running on the cloud, as well as the full implementation of the FNA Fraud Portal in one of its priority jurisdictions.

-The Fraud Portal is aimed at increasing the recovery of funds stolen via fraud and scam, protecting consumers who are victims of fraud, and maintaining confidence in digital payments and digital commerce.
-It is modeled after the successful launch of the National Fraud Portal in Malaysia in April 2024.
+The Fraud Portal is aimed at increasing the recovery of funds stolen via fraud and scams, protecting consumers who are victims of financial crime, and maintaining confidence in digital payments and commerce.
+It is modeled after the successful launch of Malaysia's National Fraud Portal in April 2024.

-With the grant, FNA is able to accelerate the adoption of the technology in low- and middle-income countries by providing a readily deployable system that runs on the cloud, reducing the technology dependencies of on-site deployments.
+With this grant, FNA is able to accelerate the adoption of this technology in low- and middle-income countries by providing a readily deployable system that runs natively on the cloud, significantly reducing the technology dependencies of on-site deployments.

-The initiative also streamlines deployment of Fraud Portal technology on-premises by offering a single portal and data exchange.
-This enables collaboration between solution providers such as FNA and third parties, while enabling standardized and streamlined deployment.
+The initiative also streamlines the deployment of Fraud Portal technology on-premises by offering a single portal and data exchange.
+This establishes a framework for collaboration between solution providers like FNA and third parties, enabling standardized and highly scalable deployments.

-The Fraud Portal provides a technological solution as a shared facility for banks, law enforcement, the Financial Intelligence Unit (FIU), the central bank, the conduct supervisor, and other stakeholders.
-Further down the line, Fraud Portals can connect to one another as cross-border criminal activity increases (a likely consequence of suppressing fraud domestically).
+The National Fraud Portal provides a technological solution as a shared facility for banks, law enforcement, Financial Intelligence Units (FIUs), central banks, conduct supervisors, and other stakeholders.
+By utilizing advanced financial network analytics, these portals can eventually connect to one another as cross-border criminal activity increases (a likely consequence of suppressing fraud domestically).

-The FNA Fraud Portal and its application ecosystem enable:
+The FNA Fraud Portal and its application ecosystem enable institutions to shift from reactive monitoring to proactive payment fraud detection.
+Key capabilities include:

-• The real-time tracing and tracking of fund movements across the banking system, allowing banks to freeze fraudulent funds quickly
+• Real-Time Tracing: Tracking fund movements across the entire banking system, allowing banks to freeze fraudulent funds quickly before they exit the ecosystem.

-• The validation and prioritization of cases across the economy using data-driven models
+• Intelligent Triage: Validating and prioritizing cases across the economy using data-driven, risk-scored models.

-• More accurate methods for fraud detection and risk scoring that employ Graph AI deployed on cross-rail and cross-bank networks
+• Graph AI Detection: More accurate methods for fraud detection and risk scoring that employ Graph AI deployed on cross-rail and cross-bank networks.

-• The real-time provision of risk scores and features to banks via APIs, allowing them to improve their fraud models and make faster, more accurate decisions about preventing fraudulent payments before settlement
+• API Integration: The real-time provision of risk scores and features to payment systems and banks via APIs, allowing them to improve their internal fraud models and make faster, more accurate decisions to prevent fraudulent payments before settlement.

-FNA is in production with 2 countries, in implementation with another 2, and has active engagements discussing building similar Fraud Portals in over 50 other countries.
+FNA is currently in production with 2 countries, in implementation with another 2, and has active engagements discussing the development of similar Fraud Portals in over 50 other countries.
 We are excited to be able to help deliver real-world benefits to banks, central banks, law enforcement agencies, and consumers, as well as to execute our mission of making the financial system safer and more efficient.

 About FNA